adrg/xdg/README.md

 - On Unix-like operating systems, XDG environment variables are tipically defined.
 Appropriate default locations are used for the environment variables which are not set.
 - On Windows, XDG environment variables are usually not set.
-If that is the case, the package uses the appropriate [Known Folders](https://docs.microsoft.com/en-us/windows/win32/shell/knownfolderid).
+If that is the case, the package relies on the appropriate [Known Folders](https://docs.microsoft.com/en-us/windows/win32/shell/knownfolderid).
 Sensible fallback locations are used for the folders which are not set.

 ### XDG Base Directory